seam/rest/readme.txt

-seam-resteasy
+seam-rest
 =============

-Seam RESTEasy is a lightweight module that aims to provide additional features for developing JAX-RS web services in Java EE environment.
+Seam REST is a lightweight module that aims to provide additional integration with technologies within the Java EE platform as well as third party technologies.

-Seam RESTEasy is portable among CDI implementations.
-However, since the JAX-RS specification does not provide a full-scale	SPI, the Seam RESTEasy module is tied to RESTEasy (one of JAX-RS	implementations).
+Seam REST is independent of CDI and JAX-RS implementations and thus fully portable between Java EE 6 environments.